 - In BloodRayne II: Deliverance, Rayne just happen to be thrown in a cell next to the last living member of the Brimstone Society, and they are both scheduled to be hanged.
 Rayne, being a dhampir, survives the hanging, but her cellmate, being a normal human, doesn't.

 - Played with in Thor: Ragnarok.
-After Thor has been Made a Slave of the Grandmaster, he is introduced to another captive (supposedly the Grandmaster's "cousin", although they look nothing alike, being of different species) who is promptly executed right next to Thor with the "melt-stick".
+After Thor has been Made a Slave of the Grandmaster, he is introduced to another captive (the Grandmaster's "cousin", being the New Zealand slang for "best friend" / buddy) who is promptly executed right next to Thor with the "melt-stick".
 However, the prisoners Thor later encounters in the actual holding area don't meet a similarly grisly end.

 - TRON: Played in reverse.
 The opening scene is Sark, destroying a hapless blue warrior in a lightcycle match.
 The next scene is hopeless banking Program Crom being led to the holding cells, and Ram filling the poor fellow in on what he's in for.
 That's where we learn that the blue circuits mean they are User-believers, and the red means those who have sided with Master Control to overthrow humans.
 Later played straight (and elaborated on in the Novelization) when Crom is forced into a deathmatch with Flynn. note That's when it dawns on Flynn just how much trouble he's actually in.